XPRNetwork/grant-framework/applications/BlastPad.md

 - **FTE:**  1
 - **Costs:** $4,500 for development only (No advertisement)

-+ Token Creation platform is complete in Milestone 1b
++ Token Creation platform is complete
 + All smart contracts complete
 + UI/ UX complete
 + Front end and back end complete and functioning as intended.